Taking Ownership of Our History by Documenting Our Heritage.

 As well as, creating physical collections of archives, the objective of the project is to educate and empower the Muslim community in the importance of creating tangible connections between their Muslim heritage and the representation of their identity in the wider society.

-The collections are catalogued and archived in archival institutes across the UK, placing Muslim history and heritage directly in the context of wider British history.
+The collections are partially catalogued and archived in archival institutes across the UK, placing Muslim history and heritage directly in the context of wider British history.
 Our archive partners to date include Bishopsgate Institute, Vestry House Museum, George Padmore Institute, Surrey History Centre, Brent Museums and Archives.

 The project was initiated when it was realised that the Muslim narrative was almost completely absent from the British Archives, Museums and History books.
 To counteract this very obvious absence we decided to create our own narrative by recording oral history interviews with members of the community and collecting photographs, documents, film, artefacts and ephemera to document their stories about their everyday lives.
 It is a way in which our community has the opportunity to take ownership of experiences and memories for the purpose of preserving our history in Britain.
 Recounts of childhood; education, migration, food, celebrations, prayer, and culture all come together to create a unique representation of our community’s history in our own words and, embeds them in the context of the wider history of British society.